-WORLD CHAMPIONSHIP RULES OF COMPETITION ITF HQ Additional information
+WORLD CUP, CONTINENTAL AND NATIONAL CHAMPIONSHIPS ITF HQ 2020 RULES OF COMPETITION Additional information

-7.1.0 COMPETITION AREA SIZE
+6.1.0 COMPETITION AREA SIZE

 - The competition area should be 9m x 9m with a surrounding region of 1m to provide safety.
-If deemed necessary by the tournament director this competition area may be reduced to 8m x 8m with a surrounding region of 1m.
+If deemed necessary by the tournament director this competition area may be reduced to 8m x 8m with a surrounding region of 1m in the case of childrens competition this may be further reduced to 7m x 7m with a surrounding region of 1m.
 If the ring is elevated then the surrounding region should be 2m to provide additional safety for competitors. - The maximum elevation of the competition area should be no more than 50cm. - Lighting : Should be at least 4 metres above the ground. - The ring must be covered with competition mats measuring at least 2 cm in thickness approved by the Competition and Umpire Committee - On the edge of the mat, to the side front of the Jury President there should be a Red and Blue competition mat to indicate where the competitors should enter the ring for patterns (there should be at least two meters between these mats) and another red and blue mat halfway down the side of the mats to indicate where the competitors enter for sparring.
 The intersection of these points will indicate the starting position for sparring.

-7.1.1 REGISTRATION
+6.1.1 REGISTRATION

 - Registration will be completed on the day before competition begins with the Tournament director organising appointments for coaches to provide necessary documentation to the Tournament event committee.
 This will include all competitors Passports with the image being compared to that provided to that used for online registration. - It is the responsibility of the team coach and manager to ensure that the paperwork is in order prior to the appointment with the Event organising committee members.
-If the appropriate paperwork is not provided in a timely manner as determined by the event organiser, the team manager and coach will be given 30 minutes to organise the paperwork and then return for processing of the competitors. - If the team manager and coach cannot provide the appropriate paperwork at this time they risk either individual competitors or the entire team being excluded by the Tournament director. - Note the event organiser will make every effort prior to the event to educate team managers and coaches of the procedure for registration.
+If the appropriate paperwork is not provided in a timely manner as determined by the event organiser, the team manager and coach will be given 30 minutes to organise the paperwork and then return for processing of the competitors. - If the team manager and coach cannot provide the appropriate paperwork at this time they risk either individual competitors or the entire team being excluded by the Tournament director.

+• Note the event organiser will make every effort prior to the event to educate team managers and coaches of the procedure for registration.

-7.1.2 WEIGH-IN
+6.1.2 WEIGH-IN